ibm-cloud-architecture/refarch-privatecloud/icp-on-rhel/icp-system-requirements.md

 - GlusterFS servers are used for application shared storage.
 Disk needs to be sized appropriately.
 The sizes in the table above are a suggested starting point.
 - All disks can be thin-provisioned.

-*NOTE:* The disk sizes in the above table are based on the ICP 2.1.0.3 Knowledge Center, [Hardware requirements and recommendations - Disk space requirements](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.3/supported_system_config/hardware_reqs.html#disk).
+*NOTE:* The disk sizes in the above table are based on the ICP 3.1.0 Knowledge Center, [Hardware requirements and recommendations - Disk space requirements](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.0/supported_system_config/hardware_reqs.html).

-*NOTE:* Additional disk space is added to the totals recommended for the ICP nodes in the ICP 2.1.0.3 KC to allow for separate file systems for `/home` (10 GB) and `/opt` (10 GB).
+*NOTE:* Additional disk space is added to the totals recommended for the ICP nodes in the ICP 3.1.0 KC to allow for separate file systems for `/home` (10 GB) and `/opt` (10 GB).

 *NOTE:* For simplicity and round numbers, swap space size of 10 GB is used for calculating total disk size.
 For RHEL 7 swap space size guidelines see the chapter on [Swap Space](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-swapspace).

 # File system sizings

-See the ICP 2.1.0.3 Knowledge Center [Hardware requirements and recommendations - Disk space requirements](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.3/supported_system_config/hardware_reqs.html#disk)
+See the ICP 3.1.0 Knowledge Center [Hardware requirements and recommendations - Disk space requirements](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.0/supported_system_config/hardware_reqs.html)

 *NOTE:* For a production VM, be sure to use Logical Volume Manager (LVM) for all file systems other than those that require a physical partition, e.g., `/boot`, swap.

 *NOTE:* Lack of file system space particularly in `/var` is a common problem during the installation and upgrade/update of ICP.
 Particularly on master and management nodes, the `/var/lib/docker` directory can consume 40 GB to 50 GB.
 The `/var/lib/kubelet` directory typically consumes ~10 GB.

-*NOTE:* ICP 2.1.0.3 moves to using `/var` instead of `/var` and `/opt`.
-The tables below reflect the recommendations for ICP 2.1.0.3.
-If docker is using the `overlay2` storage driver, a separate disk is not necessary.
+*NOTE:* If docker is using the `overlay2` storage driver, a separate disk is not necessary.
 The sizing for the docker file system regardless of storage driver is recommended to start at 100 GB.

 **ICP Master** nodes suggested file system partitioning: